pepegar/mu-workshop/README.md

 ***Note***: As a recommended pattern we usually create a internal model which we'll return instead of the protocol one in order to reduce the changes in case of protocol modifications.

-Once we have implemented our service logic, it's time to create the `server` app itself.
+Now it's time to implement the `client` app.

-To do that we need to move to the `server-app` module where we are going to create 3 files:
+To do that we need to move to the `client-app` module where we are going to create 3 files:

  - **ClientBoot**: To load dependencies and clients required to start the program.
  - **ClientProgram**: With our client logic.
 In this file we'll use the clients implemented on `client-process`.